OtagoPolytechnic/SoundSwitch/README.md

 ### For Users
-For people simply wanting to user the software, without wanting to modify the underlying code, we encourage you to head to our [releases page](https://github.com/OtagoPolytechnic/SoundSwitch/releases) and simply download the executable for the most recent version.
+For people simply wanting to user the software, without wanting to modify the underlying code, we encourage you to head to our [releases page](https://github.com/OtagoPolytechnic/SoundSwitch/releases) and download our installer of the most recent version.

 ### For Developers
-To build SoundSwitch on your computer for editing, you will require the following:
+To build SoundSwitch on your computer for editing, you will additionally require:

 * A valid installation of Visual Studio 2013 or greater.
-* A recent installation of MinGW is recommended if changes to recorder libraries or matching libraries are desired.
-*MinGW is not directly required, but is recommended due to some currently funky things going on with the [scape-xcorrsound](https://github.com/openpreserve/scape-xcorrsound) library that may cause issues.
-MinGW tends to alleviate those issues.*

 Once Visual Studio is installed:
 * Clone this repository to a local directory.